rfrelat/SpatialR/README.md

-# SpatialR - Spatial analysis in R for marine scientists
+# Spatial analysis in R for marine scientists

-## The aims of this workshop is to :
+#### The aims of this workshop is to :
 - Feel more comfortable to work with spatial data
 - Load spatial data in R and visualise it
 - Extract information from remote sensing or model dataset